 Massage

-Sports massage relaxes tight muscles in the shoulder in general.
-If your injury is chronic and has not responded to initial conservative treatment then your physio may use cross-friction massage to the tendon itself.
-This breaks down any adhesion’s between the tendon and the sheath surrounding it and reduces the injury to its acute stage to encourage correct healing.
+Sports massage helps relax tight shoulder muscles.
+If the injury is chronic and has not responded to initial conservative treatment, your physiotherapist may use cross-friction massage on the tendon.
+This helps break down adhesions between the tendon and its sheath and may promote a more effective healing response.

 Nitric oxide donor therapy

-There is some evidence to suggest that nitrite oxide donor therapy patches applied to the shoulder can be successful.
-Glyceryl trinitrate patches of the correct dose (1.25mg/day) are applied to the shoulder for 24 hours at a time before being replaced.
+There is some evidence to suggest that nitric oxide donor therapy patches applied to the shoulder may be effective.
+Glyceryl trinitrate (GTN) patches, at an appropriate dose (e.g. 1.25 mg/day), are applied to the shoulder and typically worn for 24 hours before being replaced.

 Injections